How to Plan a Family Holiday to Tongatapu

-Kids love the water, and with water temperatures dropping no lower than 25ºC (77ºF) in Tonga, it’s comfortable and enjoyable.
+Kids love the water, and with water temperatures dropping no lower than 25°C (77°F) in Tonga, it’s comfortable and enjoyable.
 Tongatapu is lined with amazing beaches, surrounded by islands to explore, and has a thriving underwater world to discover.

-What kid doesn’t love going to the beach?!
-Tongatapu really has an amazing array of beaches for building sandcastles, swimming and reef-walking.
-Check out some of the best beaches in our 10 Best Beaches on Tongatapu.
+What kid doesn’t love the beach?!
+Tongatapu really has an amazing array of beaches, ideal for building sandcastles, collecting shells, swimming, snorkelling and reef-walking.
+Swim and watch the surfers at Ha’atafu Beach, swim in the lagoons of Keleti Beach, or join the locals at Fefe Ho Loto Beach.
+Learn more about which beaches to visit in the 25 Best Beaches on Tongatapu.

 Land Activities for Families